moira-alert/doc/source/installation/webhooks_scripts.rst

 Scripts
 -------

-Web UI users are not allowed to specify which executable to run.
-It is unsafe to do so, and even if they could, there would be no way for them to put this executable on servers (or in containers) that run notifier instances.

-Instead, executable path and arguments are specified in notifier configuration file (see :doc:`/installation/configuration`).
+You can specify executable path and arguments in notifier configuration file (see :doc:`/installation/configuration`).

-You can specify several sections with different scripts:
+Add a separate section for each script:

 .. code-block:: yaml